11 Things to Do in Friday Harbor without a Car

 Undoubtedly one of the most popular is the Friday Harbor House.
 Set above the Friday Harbor Marina, it specializes in refined northwest fare.
 When the weather is nice, outside seating is the way to go while you enjoy decadent started like a Crab and Halibut Cake and show-stopping mains like house-made lemon trottole with prawns.

-The hip and modern Downriggers is another seafood staple with seafood-infused updates to classic comfort food, like Dungeness crab tots and prawn mac and cheese.
-Friday’s Crabhouse is another Friday Harbor staple that’s offered a casual seafood bar and grill for more than 30 years.
+The hip and modern Oystertale is always an excellent choice as is Downriggers offering seafood-infused updates to classic comfort food.
+Friday’s Crabhouse is another Friday Harbor summer staple with a view that’s offered a casual seafood bar and grill for more than 30 years.

 san juan island brewery